 When you write up your final projects, you will follow a particular section form, not because "that's just the way it is", but rather because the form makes explicit the role of expectation.
-Expectation is why there is often a standard form in science papers: Abstract, Intro, Methods, Results, Discussion.
+Expectation is why there is often a standard form in science papers: Intro, Methods, Results, Discussion.
+I'll say more about the Abstract below.

-Violating the order can disregard the tacit structural knowledge of our audience.
+Violating the section order of a paper can disregard the tacit structural knowledge of our audience.